scalar-labs/scalar-kubernetes/docs/SetupDatabase.md

 Request unit is a performance currency abstracting the system resources such as CPU, IOPS, and memory that are required to perform the database operations supported by Azure Cosmos DB.
 You can scale the throughput of Cosmos DB by specifying `cosmosBaseResourceUnit` (which applies to all the tables) in [schema-loading-custom-values](https://github.com/scalar-labs/scalar-kubernetes/blob/master/conf/schema-loading-custom-values.yaml).
-Scalardl schema tool abstracts Request Unit of Cosmos DB with RU.
+Scalar schema tool abstracts Request Unit of Cosmos DB with RU.
 So please set appropriate value.

 #### Autoscale